jesse-spevack/stimulating_events/README.md

 This will trigger the `isSelectedValueChanged` function, which will uncheck our list item appropriately.

-At this point our list items more or less govern themselves.
+At this point our list items are more or less autonomous.
 They are much more encapsulated than in our initial implementation.

 Now all that is left to do is clean up our drop down controller.

 First we need to remove the functions we no longer need. `selectItem`, `setCheck`, `hideCheck`, `highlightListItem` and `unhighlightListItem`.
 These are all either no longer needed or handled by our list item controller.

 Now we'll want to add a new function to set the selected value.
-We can add a new data action to our `div` that will listen for any `listItemSelected` event.
+We can add a new data action to our `button` that will listen for any `listItemSelected` event and then invoke the a new set selected function in our dropdown controller.
 ```html
 <div ... data-action="listItemSelected@window->dropdown#setSelected">
   ...